this body positive photo series is a response to social media anxiety

 How did the setting affect the way you collaborated with your subjects?

 The reason I shot it the way I did was because I didn’t want it to be connected to fashion at all — I wanted it to feel timeless and reach beyond style; I wanted it to be accessible by people who wouldn’t necessarily buy into style and trends, and for the right reasons.
 I also think it’s more personal to be shot nude — it’s more raw.
-It’s not sexualised, it’s just a documentation of the people as they are on that day, in that moment.
+It’s not sexualized, it’s just a documentation of the people as they are on that day, in that moment.
 The focus is on the person and that’s all it’s about.
 The themes of beauty surrounding the work developed later on.

 Throughout the body of work, you explore c-type printing and collage.
 How did ideas of medium play into your narrative?

 I’m playing with lots of different mediums at the moment.
 While I’ve been building this series, I keep finding new things and new ways to explore medium; recently, with printing and c-types, as well as a love for shooting film, and using different cameras.
 All the photos were shot using different cameras.
 I choose film because it enables me to engage with my subjects free from distraction, as well as other technical reasons.
 Each picture reflects the person I shot, regardless of the medium.
 I’m starting to work more with hand printing so it could be possible that the series will evolve into an eclectic aesthetic mix of images.

 What do you think is required from figureheads in creative industries to encourage body-positive beauty standards?